technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 01/Lab01.md

     ![](./media/image10.png)

+   >**Note**: If, for some reasons, you keep getting the **Something went wrong** error when clicking the **Generate** button,
+   >Open the file in a browser and copy its path using the Share option, then paste the path into the prompt following the forward slash (/).

-8. Note how the file is displayed in the prompt.
+10. Note how the file is displayed in the prompt.
 Select **Generate**.

     ![](./media/image11.png)

-9. At this point, Copilot extracts the financial results from the Income Statement and drafts a speech.
+11. At this point, Copilot extracts the financial results from the Income Statement and drafts a speech.

     ![](./media/image12.png)

-10. After reviewing the speech, you decide that it's a good starting point, although there are a few areas that you want to modify.
+12. After reviewing the speech, you decide that it's a good starting point, although there are a few areas that you want to modify.
 In the Copilot window at the end of the speech, select the **Keep it** button.

-11. You want to begin by reviewing any changes suggested by the Copilot Editor.
+13. You want to begin by reviewing any changes suggested by the Copilot Editor.
 Select the **Editor** icon that appears in the menu bar at the top of the page.